huangzengbo/designCalculation/README.md

 ## How to run

 1. npm i
-2. sudo npm i -g npx (if no npx installed)
+2. npm i -g npx (if no npx installed, you might need to add sudo for Mac)
 3. npm install -g ts-node (if no ts-node installed)
 4. npm run start